The 4th Sunday After Pentecost

 X O F F E R I N G S O F G I F T S & P R A Y E R S X

-The Offering Prayer, Easter Season Prayer and Intercessory Prayers are spoken by pastor.
+The Offering Prayer, Prayer for Blessings on the Church, and Intercessory Prayers are spoken by pastor.
 Please see announcements for those on our Intercessory Prayers list.

 Please be seated